Best Shopify Bundle Apps (2026)

 If you want a designed bundle page without a third-party bundle app

 Fudge.
-It writes the page as native Liquid and wires the discount through Shopify’s built-in automatic discounts - so you get a brand-matched bundle page and the cart logic without paying for another monthly app.
-Best fit when your bundle logic is fixed, mix-and-match, or BYOB with percentage / fixed-amount discounts.
+It writes the page as native Liquid and wires the discount through Shopify’s built-in discounts - so you get a brand-matched bundle page and the cart logic without paying for another monthly app.
+The discount engine covers fixed, mix-and-match, BYOB, volume tiers, and BOGO, and every offer is tested in cart and checkout before it goes live.

 If you run subscriptions